raenpayne/part-time-salaries/Quick-Start-Guide.md

 ### Check Current Version of Python
-To check your current, default, version of python open up terminal and type:
+To check your current, default, version of Python open up Terminal and type:

 ``user$ python --version``

-To check which version of python3 is installed type:
+To check which version of Python3 is installed type:

 ``user$ python3 --version``

-As of this writing the current version of python is 3.9.0.
+As of this writing the current version of Python is 3.9.0.

 If you don't have 3.x or higher Part Time Salary Calculator will not run so be sure to update to the latest version.

 ![check your current python version](images/terminal-commands/python-version.png)

 ### Install Python
-You can install python from Terminal however you can also go to [python.org](https://www.python.org/downloads/) and download the latest version.
+You can install Python from Terminal however you can also go to [python.org](https://www.python.org/downloads/) and download the latest version.
 When the pkg is done downloading run it and follow the on screen prompts.

 ### Run ptsalary.py Using the GUI